-Our Chief Executive receives an OBE for her service to victims and survivors.
+Our Chief Executive, Maggie Parks receives an OBE for her service to victims and survivors.

 WRSAC were the only Rape Crisis Centre nationally and the only third sector provider in the South West to receive a grant from the Tampon Tax Fund.
 The grant will enable us to deliver a Community Engagement Project that will engage with women and girls from hidden communities who have difficulties in accessing our services.

-In 2018 we change our name to THE WOMENS CENTRE CORNWALL
+In 2018 we changed our name to THE WOMENS CENTRE CORNWALL

 All our of services still remain at the heart of what we do.